-In September 2015 The Shrewsbury and Telford Hospital NHS Trust (SaTH) embarked on an extremely exciting programme of work in partnership with the Virginia Mason Institute (VMI) in Seattle, with the aim of becoming the Safest and Kindest in the NHS.
+In September 2015 The Shrewsbury and Telford Hospital NHS Trust (SaTH) embarked on an exciting programme of work in partnership with the Virginia Mason Institute (VMI) in Seattle.

-SaTH was one of just five Trusts, chosen through a competitive bidding process, to be awarded the resources and support to work with an internationally renowned institute that has overcome many obstacles to providing safe, effective and compassionate care within their organisation.
+SaTH was one of five NHS Trusts to be awarded the resources and support to work with an internationally renowned institute that has overcome many obstacles to providing safe, effective and compassionate care within their organisation.